JoshuaChou2018/me/openings/phdmphil-student/index.md

 **Admissions Requirements:**

-The **school's admissions committee** maintains high standards.
+The **school's admissions committee** has strict requirements.
 Applicants for the MPhil/PhD programs must meet **at least one** of the following criteria (otherwise, admission chances will be relatively low):

 - Ranked in the top 30% of a **Project 985 university** or an equivalent institution.
 - Or, **first-author publication** in a top-tier journal or conference.